memomsft/delta-lake-optimizations/docs/02-lab-optimizations.md

 - After major data updates or partial overwrites
 - When statistics collection was disabled during write operations

-You can refresh statistics manually using one of these methods:
+Normally, you could refresh statistics manually using the **StatisticsStore API**:

 ```python
 from pyspark.sql.delta import StatisticsStore